USS Acadia: 1987–1994

-On 18 February 1991, the cruiser Princeton struck two influence mines in the Persian Gulf just forward of her after 5 in gun mount during Operation Desert Storm, resulting in a cracked superstructure, a jammed port rudder and leaking port shaft seal.
-Despite severe damage to her stern, her forward weapon systems and Aegis combat system were back online within fifteen minutes.
+On 18 February 1991, the guided missile cruiser Princeton struck two influence mines in the Persian Gulf just forward of her after 5 in gun mount during Operation Desert Storm, resulting in a cracked superstructure, a jammed port rudder and leaking port shaft seal.
+Despite severe damage to her stern, her forward weapon systems and Aegis combat system were back online within 15 minutes.
 Princeton remained on station for 30 hours until relieved.
-Repairs in the Mina Jebel Ali near Dubai took five weeks, performed by the destroyer tender on duty: Acadia, after which Princeton returned to the United States under her own power for additional repairs.
-The ship returned to San Diego from the deployment.
-Acadia received the Navy Unit Commendation for her exemplary service during the Gulf War.
+Repairs performed by Acadia in the Mina Jebel Ali near Dubai took five weeks, after which Princeton returned to the United States under her own power for additional repairs.
+Acadia returned to San Diego at the end of her deployment and received the Navy Unit Commendation for her service during the Gulf War.

-In the summer of 1993, sea trials were conducted earning the Acadia two Battle E's for battleship preparedness prior to her pending WestPac.
-In early November 1993, she deployed for one last WestPac to the Persian Gulf.
-Her crew of around 1500 was now half female.
-They cruised to Hawaii then to Guam for supplies before setting course for Hong Kong.
-They were intended to go to Singapore then the Gulf.
-However, because of continued tensions in Mogadishu, Somalia, the ship received orders to divert on their way to the UAE.
-The ship encountered Typhoon Kyle in the South China Sea before she made a brief anchoring in Singapore for mail and personnel exchange.
-The crew then set out for Bali conducting their last Wog Day en route.
-The ship made a week-long layover in Balie for R&R as the crew wouldn't see shore for over a month.
+In the summer of 1993, Acadia conducted sea trials which earned her two Battle Es for warship preparedness prior to her pending deployment to the Western Pacific and Persian Gulf.
+In early November 1993 she got underway with a crew of around 1,500 was now half female.
+Acadia proceeded to Hawaii, then to Guam for supplies before setting course for Hong Kong.
+Plans called for her to visit Singapore and then the Persian Gulf, but because of ongoing tensions in Mogadishu, Somalia, Acadia received orders to divert to Somalia way to her way to the United Arab Emirates.
+She encountered Typhoon Kyle in the South China Sea before she called briefly at Singapore for mail and personnel exchange.
+She then set out for Bali, conducting Acadia′s last crossing of the equator en route.
+Acadia visited Bali for rest and recreation, her crew's last scheduled time ashore for over a month.